Woodland Critter Christmas

-"Woodland Critter Christmas" is the 125th episode of the Comedy Central series South Park.
-It originally aired on December 15, 2004.
-It was the last episode of the series to have a Christmas theme for ten years until 2014's "#HappyHolograms".
-This is also the last episode where Mr. Garrison presented as male for a stretch of time, as he came out as a trans woman between season 9 and the season 12 episode “Eek, a Penis!'.
+"Woodland Critter Christmas" is the fourteenth and the final episode of season eight of the American animated television series South Park.
+The 125th episode overall, it originally aired on Comedy Central in the United States on December 15, 2004.

 Plot

-This episode, like many routine Christmas specials, has a rhyming narration akin to a storybook.
-It begins in a forest, where Stan discovers a group of talking animals, known as the Woodland Critters, consisting of Squirrely the Squirrel, Rabbity the Rabbit, Raccoony the Raccoon, Beavery the Beaver, Beary the Bear, Porcupiney the Porcupine, Skunky the Skunk, Foxy the Fox, Deery the Deer, Woodpeckery the Woodpecker, Mousey the Mouse, and Chickadee-y the Chickadee are building a Christmas tree.
+Like many routine Christmas specials, this episode has a rhyming narration akin to a storybook.
+It begins in a forest, where Stan Marsh discovers a group of talking animals, known as the Woodland Critters, consisting of Squirrely the Squirrel, Rabbity the Rabbit, Raccoony the Raccoon, Beavery the Beaver, Beary the Bear, Porcupiney the Porcupine, Skunky the Skunk, Foxy the Fox, Deery the Deer, Woodpeckery the Woodpecker, Mousey the Mouse, and Chickadee-y the Chickadee are building a Christmas tree.
 They convince a surprised but apathetic Stan to help make a star for it, after which he goes home.
 That night, they wake him in his room and explain that Porcupiney is pregnant with the creatures' savior.
-Though drowsy and annoyed, Stan agrees to help them build a manger for the baby.
-As he finishes, however, another problem appears in the form of a mountain lion, which apparently eats every pregnant Critter to prevent their Savior's birth.
-Exasperated, Stan goes to the cave where the mountain lion lives and manages to kill it, but is dismayed to learn that the lion was the mother of three newly orphaned cubs.
-He is further horrified to learn that the Woodland Critters are actually Satanists and that their "Savior" is the Antichrist.
+Though tired and annoyed, Stan agrees to help them build a manger for the baby.
+As he finishes, however, another problem appears: a mountain lion, which eats every pregnant Critter to prevent their Savior's birth.
+Exasperated, Stan goes to the cave where the mountain lion lives and manages to kill it, but is dismayed to learn that the mountain lion is the mother of three now-orphaned cubs.
+He is further horrified to learn that the Woodland Critters are Satanists and that their "Savior" is the Antichrist.
 They celebrate Stan's victory by sacrificing Rabbity, devouring his flesh, and having an orgy in his blood.

 Stan tries to ignore the impending apocalypse, only to be goaded by the narrator into trying to stop it.
-Unfortunately, the Critters are able to rebuff him with their Satanic powers, which will apparently grow stronger as the Antichrist's birth approaches.
+Unfortunately, the Critters can rebuff him with their Satanic powers, which will grow more vital as the Antichrist's birth approaches.
 Since the Critters claim that only a mountain lion can prevent that, Stan, heeding the narrator's instructions, returns to the mountain to enlist the orphaned cubs.
-Since they're too small to take on the Critters, they can only stop the birth by learning to perform an abortion.
+Since they're too small to take on the Critters, they can only stop the birth by learning how to perform an abortion.
 The narrator forces Stan to take them to an abortion clinic for lessons, despite his objections.
 Meanwhile, the Critters are searching for an unbaptized human host for the Antichrist to possess once it's born.
-They discover Kyle, who reveals to the Critters that he doesn't celebrate Christmas because he is Jewish, and lure him into the forest.
+They discover Kyle Broflovski, who reveals to the Critters that he doesn't celebrate Christmas because he is Jewish, and lure him into the forest.